-“Syllabus” is a Latin term which is used perform a variety of functions.
+“Syllabus” is a Latin term which is used to perform a variety of functions.
 For the Roman Catholic Church, it is a list of errors.
 For most educators, syllabi orient the program of teaching and learning for a specific class.
 Some teachers see their syllabus as a manifesto.
-Others understand how the syllabus enacts particular formations of power that threaten positive classroom dynamics.
-Examples of syllabi abound due to mapping projects like the Open Syllabus Project.
-Useful generic tools and fast hacks exist that might make the syllabus creation process more efficient.
-The Chronicle of Higher Education has put together an archive of syllabus resources, too.

-The College of Arts and Sciences requires that all course offerings in a current semester use the Online Syllabus Management System (OSM).
-The great thing is that by creating and hosting your syllabi on the OSM, you are quickly provided with
+The College of Arts and Sciences requires that all course offerings in a current semester use the university’s online syllabus management system (Simple Syllabus).
+The great thing is that by creating and hosting your syllabi online is that you are quickly provided with

 - All the content and links required by UA policies